nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 - SHALL send an `Appointment` resource that conform to the `gpconnect-appointment-1` profile.
 - SHALL include the URI of the `gpconnect-appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the `Appointment` resource.

-Only the following data-elements can be modified when performing an appointment amendment.
+Only the following data-elements can be modified when performing an appointment amendment:
-- the appointment `reason` MUST be updated to include any updated appointment reason details.

-{% include important.html content="If any content other than the appointment reason is updated the server SHALL reject the amendment and return an error." %}
+- `reason`
+- `description`
+- `comment`
+- `Appointment cancellation reason` extension, which SHALL only be amended when the appointment status is `cancelled`.

 On the wire a JSON serialised request would look something like the following: